Georgetown Hoyas men's basketball: Craig Esherick era (1999–2004)

+2000-01 Season

 In 2000–01, led by future top NBA Draft pick Michael Sweetney, they made the NCAA tournament after finishing 23–7 in the regular season.
 In the opening round of the NCAA tournament the 7th-seeded Hoyas advanced past 10th-seeded Arkansas on a game-winning shot at the buzzer by Nat Burton.
 The Hoyas subsequently beat Hampton, and then lost to third-seeded Maryland in the Sweet Sixteen.

+Esherick's Final Years

 In 2001–02, the Hoyas went 19–11, barely missing an NCAA tournament bid.
 The team rejected a bid to the 2002 NIT bid because of travel-arrangement issues associated with the players' ability to attend classes, resulting in their first season without a postseason tournament since 1973-74.
 In 2002-03, the Hoyas finished the regular season with a 19–15 record, and accepted a bid to the 2003 NIT, where they made it to the final but lost to Big East rival St. John's.
 Sweetney was named a second-team All-American and was drafted with the ninth pick in the 2002 NBA draft by the New York Knicks.